What is Tinnitus?

 Cognitive behavioural therapy (CBT)

-CBT can be used for tinnitus as it may help people to think differently about it.
+CBT is a talking therapy that can be used for tinnitus as it may help people to think differently about it.
 This may reduce any anxiety you experience as a result of having tinnitus, as well as help you to accept the sounds, and in time they may well become less obvious.

 Tinnitus retraining therapy (TRT)

 If you have severe or persistent tinnitus, you may be eligible for TRT on the NHS.
 This therapy helps you to train your brain so that the noise becomes part of your subconscious, which means you don’t notice it so much.